-Dr Maria De Angelis is a Senior Lecturer in Criminology.
+Dr Maria De Angelis is Senior Lecturer in Criminology.
 She undertook her doctoral research at the University of Hull in her specialist area - Human Trafficking.
 Maria's pedagogy and research foreground the relationship between criminal justice and social policy responses.

-Maria is an active member of the Women, Crime and Criminal Justice network (British Society of Criminology) and the Wilberforce Institute of Slavery and Emancipation (WISE).
+Maria is a member of CIRN: the Centre for Interdisciplinary Research in Narrative at St.Thomas' University in Canada.
+She is an active member of the Women, Crime and Criminal Justice network (British Society of Criminology) and the Wilberforce Institute of Slavery and Emancipation (WISE).

 Maria is the module leader for 'Images of Crime' and a departmental lead on research ethics within the Leeds School of Social Sciences.
 She supervises a number of undergraduate and post-graduate students across a diverse range of topics including forced marriage & honour killings, asylum & mental health; State & NGO responses to people trafficking.

 Maria is presently disseminating findings in the field of crimigration.
 Her ‘Asylum in Art’ photo-voice exhibition is designed to take its audience on an experiential tour of life inside a British Immigration Removal Centre (IRC) and beyond release into a community in the city of Leeds.
 At its heart, this impact project captures the tension between the institutional IRC (tasked with detaining & deporting those without papers) and the gendered, cultural, human face of detainees hidden away inside it.
 Using a photo-voice method, the exhibition reflects key narratives across detention experience: a lack of institutional legitimacy; its modern slavery typology; its carceral practices, its netting of poor people of colour; counter-conduct and belonging both within & beyond IRC walls.